 The Story of a Remarkable Recovery

-The story of Brazil, is a compelling tale of recovery made possible by HFC and Lovegrove Solicitors.
-Brazil pictured intra, had a distended abdomen caused by a HIV tumour.
-Lovegrove Solicitors undertook to pay AU$350 to place her in the care of the HFC hospice, for antiviral treatment and nutritional support.
-The below photo shows her with the remarkable Yewoinshet who set up HFC and the equally remarkable Ababa, one of the HFC hospice nurses.
+The story of Brazil, is a compelling tale of recovery made possible by HFC and Lovegrove & Cotton.
+Brazil had a distended abdomen caused by a HIV tumour.
+Lovegrove & Cotton undertook to pay AU$350 to place her in the care of the HFC hospice, for antiviral treatment and nutritional support.
 The tumour has all but disappeared and Brazil has experienced an extraordinary recovery after entering the care and custodianship of HFC.
 Stories such as Brazil’s are far to infrequent as HFC simply does not have the resources needed to fund all the people suffering under the scourge of HIV/AIDS.

 Kim Lovegrove, visited Ethiopia and made a documentary based on the scourge of HIV, and the remarkable work Hope for Children is doing.
 The aim of the documentary is to bring the plight of these people into the Australian consciousness.
-TVNZ on the Court Report program recently played a brazil after.jpg segment of this documentary, and Kim explains why this type of work is so important, and rewarding.
-With Christmas nigh upon us, we urge you to watch the below interview and reflect on those less fortunate than us of the “lucky country”.
+TVNZ on the Court Report program recently played a segment of this documentary, and Kim explains why this type of work is so important, and rewarding.
 As Professor Lovegrove said, “What I find remarkable is that for the cost of a pair of designer sunglasses one can both save and turn a person’s life around and the dividend for humanity is colossal.”